 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Converting is based on English writing rules.
-The writing of numbers in English follows some syntactic rules. dCode reads the words and recomposes the numbers.
+Conversion is based on English writing rules.
+The writing of numbers in whole letters in English follows some syntactic rules. dCode reads the words and recomposes the numbers.

 Example: one hundred twenty-three corresponds to 123